shukriadams/whobrokethebuild/docs/setup.md

 ### Detailed job settings

     ImportCount : <int>.
 Default is 100.
     Number of builds to import for a given job.

+    RevisionAtBuildRegex : <string>.
+Regex.
+    Regex useed to parse revision at time of build.
+Use for jobs that are not triggered by commits.
+    Requires that your build script writes the build out to log using a format can be parsed back with the given regex.
+For example, have your build script get current revision nr on the code base being built, then echo this out to log with echo "<current-revision>1234</current-revision>".
+Then set add

+        `RevisionAtBuildRegex : "<current-revision>(.*)<\/current-revision>"`

+    to your config.
+Wbtb will parse out `1234` from your build log and assign that revision to your build.

 ### Optional Job properties